greltel/ABAP-PROJECTS/README.md

 # ABAP-Projects

-Repository for Projects based on ABAP.
+Repository for Projects based on ABAP.It contains a collection of modern, reusable ABAP utilities and dynamic tools designed to streamline daily development tasks.

 # License
 This project is licensed under the [MIT License](https://github.com/greltel/ABAP-PROJECTS/blob/Main/LICENSE).
 See the LICENSE file for details.